• Menu

 Root-Bound Plants: Time for a Trim and Repot

-If you notice that your plants have become root-bound, meaning their roots have outgrown their container and are densely packed, it may be time for some root pruning.
+If your plants have become root-bound, meaning their roots have outgrown their container and are densely packed, it may be time for some root pruning.
 Root pruning and repotting the plant in a larger container will relieve the stress on the plant and allow it to grow more freely.
-When repotting, carefully trim away any excess or tangled roots to promote healthy root growth.
+When repotting, carefully trim any excess or tangled roots to promote healthy root growth.

 Pruning Tips for Common Vertical Garden Plants